Avinash238/Command_In/README.md

 Contributions to this project are welcome!
 If you find any bugs, have feature suggestions, or want to improve the code, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - The forex_python library for providing real-time exchange rates.
 - The Flask community for creating a simple and powerful web framework.

-## Contact

-If you have any questions or inquiries about this project, please contact Avinash at karanmishra7319902@gmail.com.